MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-q-and-a-linguistic-schema.md

 But for even better Q&A interactions, there are ways to improve the answers -- one way is by editing the linguistic schema.

 It all starts with your enterprise data.
 The better the data model, the easier it will be for users to get quality answers.
 One way to improve the model is to add a linguistic schema that defines and categorizes terminology and relationships between table and column names in your dataset.
-In Power BI Desktop, linguistic shemata can be created, managed, imported and exported
+Power BI Desktop is where you manage your linguistic shemas.

 ## What is a linguistic schema
 A linguistic schema describes terms and phrases that Q&A should understand for objects within a dataset, including parts of speech, synonyms, and phrasings that relate to that dataset.
 When you import or connect to a dataset, Power BI creates a linguistic schema based on the structure of the dataset.
 When you ask Q&A a question, it looks for matches and relationships in the data to figure out the intention of your question.
 For example, it looks for nouns, verbs, adjectives, phrasings, and other elements.
 And it looks for relationships, such as which columns are objects of a verb.